niemopen/niem-naming-design-rules/ndr6-outline.md

+> 2024-04-10 draft
+>
+> Includes Vamsi's text for sections 1 and 2.
+The plan now is to keep filling out this outline until enough sections are complete.
+Then we will remove the comment stuff and apply the OASIS template.
+>
 > 2024-02-26 draft
 >
 > Attempts to be a fairly complete outline of NDR6.
 Includes everything I can remember from the 2024-02-22 NDR-outline telcon.